Space-time accessibility supports participation in after-work leisure activities

 \subsection{Modeling outcomes}

 Having established that individuals' leisure choices align with their modeled capability sets, we now examine whether the breadth of these sets, i.e., space–time accessibility, predicts the diversity of leisure locations visited.

 We apply structural equation modeling techniques with the diagonally weighted least squares (DWLS) estimator on a total of 2,415 weighted observations (individuals) to model leisure activity participation during weekdays.
-The model demonstrated excellent overall fit, with a Comparative Fit Index (CFI) of 0.998 and Tucker--Lewis Index (TLI) of 0.963.
-The Root Mean Square Error of Approximation (RMSEA) was 0.041, with a 90\% confidence interval of [0.018, 0.067], and the Standardized Root Mean Square Residual (SRMR) was 0.008, all supporting model adequacy \citep{hu1999cutoff}.
+The model demonstrated excellent overall fit, with a Comparative Fit Index (CFI) of 0.987 and Tucker--Lewis Index (TLI) of 0.954.
+The Root Mean Square Error of Approximation (RMSEA) was 0.029, with a 90\% confidence interval of [0.018, 0.041], and the Standardized Root Mean Square Residual (SRMR) was 0.014, all supporting model adequacy \citep{hu1999cutoff}.
 We assess the robustness of the SEM results to the time budget parameter by estimating the model under restrictive (60 min) and generous (120 min) specifications, fixing departure time at 17:00 given its limited impact (Figure \ref{fig:sensitivity}).
 Model fit remains good across all specifications, and the pattern of effects are consistent (see Appendix \ref{seca:sem}).
 Therefore, we report the detailed results from the 90-minute specification below.

-Significant direct and indirect pathways with standardized coefficients exceeding an absolute value of 0.1 (Figure~\ref{fig:sem_plot}) highlight the role of household structure, active mode use, and public transport subscription in shaping space–time accessibility, trip making, and leisure activity outcomes.
+Significant direct and indirect pathways with standardized coefficients exceeding an absolute value of 0.1 (Figure~\ref{fig:sem_plot}) highlight the role of household structure, active mode use, and public transport subscription in shaping space–time accessibility, total travel time, and leisure activity outcomes.